 - potting soil

-How to Create a Container Garden for Fall
+Directions to Make Container Garden Ideas for Fall

 I added some fresh potting soil to the container. then started with the thriller plant.

-For this fall garden container, the thriller is the millet.
-It is tall, leafy, creates a focal point and adds movement, color and texture.
+For this fall garden container idea, the thriller is the millet.
+It is tall, leafy, creates a focal point, and adds movement, color, and texture.

 Ah well, I can work around it.
 Sometimes I get so excited about things I see at the nursery that I want to use, that I just go for it and figure it out later.